-Two Road Signs That You Might Mix Up
+Two Road Signs That are Easy to Mix Up

 The symbols on these two road signs sometimes create confusion.
-New drivers might mix up the “slippery when wet” sign with the “winding road” sign.
-For your driver examination, it is important that you recognize both signs and know what they mean.
+New drivers often mix up the “Slippery When Wet” sign with the “Winding Road” sign.

 Slippery When Wet